dobyemail/www/README.md

 #### 🌟 **Why Choose DoByEmail?**

 1. **Simplicity at Its Best**: All services can be requested and managed via email.
 Just send your request to the designated email address, and our smart AI assistant will handle the rest.
-2. **Cost-Effective**: Enjoy lifetime access to our services for just 50EUR.
+2. **Cost-Effective**: Enjoy longterm access to our services for just 50EUR per annum.
 No hidden fees, no recurring charges.
 3. **Wide Range of Services**: From website configurations to legal compliance documents like cookies, AGBs (General Terms and Conditions), and DSGVO (General Data Protection Regulation) tasks.
 4. **AI assistant-Driven Efficiency**: Our advanced AI assistant ensures timely and accurate execution of your requests while saving you invaluable time.
 5. **Safety & Security**: Payment via PayPal ensures a secure transaction process, and all communications are encrypted to protect your data.

 #### 📧 **How It Works**

-1. **Subscribe**: Simply subscribe to our service for a one-time payment of 50EUR.
+1. **Subscribe**: Simply subscribe to our service for a 50EUR/year.
 2. **Send an Email**: Write an email detailing your request to the designated email address.
 Our smart AI assistant will take over from there.
 3. **Complete the Task**: The AI assistant will guide you through a simple, step-by-step process to gather necessary information.
 Your task will be executed promptly.